Skip to main content

 The organisation and administration in higher education institutions essentially falls within the remit of the Länder.
 Basically, if necessary, with deviation in individual cases depending on the respective Land higher education act, higher education institutions are organised and administered as follows: Higher education institutions are governed either by a rector (or rector's body) or else by a president (or presidential body).
 The rector is elected from among the group of professors belonging to that institution, or selected from among external applicants.
 Anyone who has completed higher education and has the necessary career experience, notably in academic affairs or administration, may be nominated as a rector or president.
 Alongside the rector or president, higher education institutions have a chancellor who is the most senior administrative officer and is responsible for the budget.

-Higher education institutions adopt their own statutes, or Grundordnungen (basic constitutions) which, in principle, are subject to the approval of the Ministry of Education or the Ministry of Science and Research of the Land in which they are situated.
+Higher education institutions adopt their own statutes, or Grundordnungen (basic constitutions) which, as a rule, are subject to the approval of the Ministry of Education or the Ministry of Science and Research of the Land in which they are situated.
 Depending on the law of the respective Land, decisions on the basic constitution and the election of the governing board of the higher education institution are taken by the senate of the higher education institution, the higher education council or the board of trustees, or a second composite central body (Konzil – Council, Konvent – Convention, Großer Senat – Full Senate, Versammlung – Assembly) in which representatives of the higher education institution, including members of staff and students, collaborate.

 Organisation and administration of the state-run Berufsakademien are not subject to the provisions of the Framework Act for Higher Education or the Higher Education Acts of the Länder, but are subject to the Berufsakademie laws of the Länder.
 Accordingly, the state-run Berufsakademien are predominantly managed by a board of trustees, expert committees and the director of the Studienakademie (study institution) offering the theoretical component of training.